 Private Equity investors make investment decisions based on balance sheets and P&L statements – typically in Excel, the tried-and-true tool of choice.
-Yet PE firms struggle to keep up with running the real-time reporting race needed to analyze companies post-acquisition.
+Yet most firms struggle to keep up with running the real-time reporting race needed to move companies forward, post-acquisition.
 Portfolio companies are often saddled with multiple ERP systems and fragmented financial and operational data.
 Too many reports originate from too many disparate sources, and there’s too little time to separate signal from noise.

-Cloud-based data analytics tools, such as Power BI, are transforming the M&A lifecycle, and private equity investors are quickly taking note.
-In the cut-throat middle market, investors need the ability to access near real-time data, across portfolio companies, to accurately address and overcome barriers to growth.
+Cloud-based data analytics tools, such as Power BI, are transforming the M&A lifecycle, and private equity investors are taking note.
+In the cut-throat middle market, investors need the ability to access near real-time data across portfolio companies, to accurately address and overcome barriers to growth.